access-ci-org/Operation_STEP/Day3-May17/git/0-orientation.md

 <!--
 Times are squishy, we can adjust as it suits the group.

+Anyone can browse to this repo to see the presentation materials.
+If you look at the Markdown source (raw code view), you can see my speaker notes.

 Who here has ever worked on a programming project?
 On your own or for school?
 Who here knows what Git does?
 Not GitHub, just Git.